EBI-Metagenomics/prefect-slurm/README.md

     my_hpc_flow()
 ```

-Deploy and run this flow, and it will execute as a Slurm job on your HPC cluster!
+Deploy this flow (with `work_pool_name: my-slurm-pool`), and runs of it will execute as a Slurm job on your HPC cluster!

 ## Configuration